 Archive for the ‘E-procurement Tools’ Category

-Tomorrow we will look at some of the sourcing tools that are available and being used by many companies.
-For more information on how SafeSourcing can assist you or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
-We have an entire customer services team waiting to assist you today.
+For more information on how SafeSourcing can help your e-procurement needs, or on our Risk-Free trial program, please contact a SafeSourcing Customer Service representative.
+We have an entire team ready to assist you today.

 On the Twelve Days of e-Procurement Christmas.

-Tuesday, December 13th, 2022
+Tuesday, December 24th, 2024

 It is actually twelve days until Christmas and today’s post is a holiday favorite by our CEO Ron Southard from our SafeSourcing Archives.